Lose Your Mummy Tummy–Diastasis Recti & Why Crunches are BAD for You

 • Encouraging (they have a network of supporters on Facebook and Twitter to help you along)

-In short, she will help you get rid of your mummy tummy in an effective, whole woman friendly way.
+In short, we help you get rid of your mummy tummy in an effective, whole woman friendly way.

 Beth Learn of Fit2Bus.
 Bio photo.